The Art of Refusing Without Being Disliked: Moving Beyond the Too-Direct 「無理です」

 「でも、今回は少し難しくて……」

-Many learners wonder how much explanation they need to give.
+Many learners wonder how much reason they should give when refusing.

-In fact, too much explanation can sound unnatural.
+Rather, explaining too much can sometimes sound unnatural.

 「その日は予定がありまして。」